Online Services

 Time Capsule

-A time capsule was buried in December 1992 at The Women’s Park as part of the official dedication ceremony of the The Women’s Park.
-It contained hundreds of items celebrating the work and accomplishments of the women of Miami-Dade County, such as writings from environmental activist and author Marjory Stoneman Douglas, African American author Zora Neale Hurston and Cuban anthropology Lydia Cabrera.
-Among these treasures are tape recordings, newspapers, photographs, artwork, books and historical mementos from significant women in government, medicine, the arts, law, journalism and other professions.
+A time capsule was buried in December 1992 at The Women’s Park as part of the official dedication ceremony.
+It contained hundreds of items celebrating the work and accomplishments of notable women from Miami-Dade County, such as writings from environmental activist and author Marjory Stoneman Douglas, African American author Zora Neale Hurston and Cuban anthropologist Lydia Cabrera.
+Among these treasures are tape recordings, newspapers and news clippings, photographs, artwork, books, and historical mementos from noteworthy women in government, medicine, the arts, law, journalism, and other professions.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.